 Your job as a leader isn’t to just help clarify thought processes — but to give confidence in their thinking.

 As Wade says, “You’re trying to just help them get to that realization that, ‘You know what to do.’”

 After all, a great manager is centered on building the capabilities of their team, not their own capabilities

 Don’t solve the problem, yourself.

 ⚡️ Want to help your *team* solve problems, instead of you solving problems all the time?
-Use our One-on-Ones Meeting Tool in Know Your Team — we give you hundreds of suggested questions and agenda templates to ask during your one-on-one meeting so you’re coaching your direct reports, instead of solving the problem for them.
+Check out our training program — we give you all the guidance need + suggested questions and agenda templates to ask during your one-on-one meeting so you’re coaching your direct reports, instead of solving the problem for them.
 See for yourself and try Know Your Team today.